What’s so hard about Halloween?

 3. Not all children are verbal in unfamiliar situations

 Does your HSC struggle with being able to speak up in new situations or with new people?
 Trick-or-treating involves communication with unknown people.
-My oldesttrick or treating HSC was diagnosed with Selective Mutism (SM) at age 3 and I’ll never forget the time that a woman teased my son about not giving him candy until he said Trick-or-Treat.
+My oldest HSC was diagnosed with Selective Mutism (SM) at age 3 and I’ll never forget the time that a woman teased my son about not giving him candy until he said Trick-or-Treat.
 He could fully communicate in his home environment where he was comfortable. but was physically unable to speak outside of the home due to anxiety.
 Trick-or-Treating was a huge challenge, but no one knew that and I didn’t have time to educate each person who opened their door on Halloween.
 Please always remember to never assume things about the children who come to your door.

 After receiving the proper therapy, he is now screaming trick-or-treat with the rest of them, but I am very aware of how hard this activity still is for so many children.
 If your child struggles with speaking up with people or has a disorder like SM, check out the free printables at the end of this post that could be given out to quickly inform and educate.